betterbenii/stock-market-analysis-app-with-function-calling/README.md

 The function calling in this application is handled by the Groq API, abstracted with Langchain.
 When the user asks a question, the application invokes the appropriate tool with parameters based on the user's question.
 The tool's output is then used to generate a response.

-## Usage

-1. Clone the repository to your local machine.

-2. Install the required dependencies listed in the **requirements.txt** file.

-3. Run the application using Streamlit with the command `streamlit run app.py`.

-4. In the application, enter your question about a stock in the text input field.
-For example, "What is the current price of Google stock?" or "Show me the historical prices of Amazon and Tesla over the past year.".

-5. If you want to provide additional context for the language model, you can do so in the sidebar.